Cocaine Addiction: Have Scientists Finally Found a Cure?

-The National Institute on Drug Abuse reports an estimated 1.5 million Americans use cocaine.
+The National Institute on Drug Abuse reports that an estimated 1.5 million Americans use cocaine.

 In 2015, our nation saw more than 6,700 cocaine-related deaths.

-Research indicates around 40 percent of drug-related emergency department visits involve cocaine.
+Research indicates that around 40% of drug-related emergency department visits involve cocaine.

 Cocaine is an extremely addictive stimulant.
 Its use can produce perceived positive effects on mood, motivation, and energy.
-A cocaine high is a pretty short-lived high, and that means it’s frequently used in what’s known as a “binge” pattern.
-With repeated use, it alters brain chemistry and creates powerful cravings for its euphoric effects.
+A cocaine high is a pretty short-lived high, and this means that it’s frequently used in what’s known as a “binge” pattern.
+With repeated use, it alters brain chemistry and creates powerful cravings for cocaine’s euphoric effects.

 When the body becomes addicted to cocaine, a constant supply of the drug is needed to avoid withdrawal.
 If deprived of the drug, symptoms of cocaine withdrawal can include severe emotional and physical effects, such as:

 Treatment Barriers Slow Progress

 Successfully treating a cocaine addiction can be difficult.
 Truth be told, the options available to physicians and clinicians at this point in time are less than ideal.

 Medication-assisted treatment, or MAT, has helped countless people achieve recovery from opioid addiction.
 Medications like methadone, Suboxone, and Vivitrol—in conjunction with therapy—are used to ease opioid withdrawal symptoms and lessen cravings.